markwilson/email-signature-generator/README.md

 ## Deploying to GitHub Pages

-By default, this repository deploys to https://<your username/organisation>/email-signature-generator
+By default, this repository deploys to `https://<your username/organisation>/email-signature-generator`.

+_NOTE: Make sure you have GitHub Pages enabled for your repository, and configured to use GitHub Actions for deploying._

 If you want to deploy elsewhere, the `next.config.mjs:basePath` may need to be updated.